nonzzz/vite-plugin-compression/README.md

 - `tarball` option `dest` means to generate a tarball somewhere

-- `tarball` is based on the `ustart`.
+- `tarball` is based on the `ustar`.
 It should be compatible with all popular tar distributions out there (gnutar, bsdtar etc)

 ### Sponsors